SvenGroot/Ookii.CommandLine.Cpp/docs/Tutorial.md

 protected:
     // [argument, required, positional]
-    // The path of the file to read or write. std::string _path;
+    // The path of the file.
+    std::string _path;
 };